 My first show was that one at Wilder’s LA gallery in late spring 1969, and the next one was in New York with David Whitney that December.
 Andy Warhol came to the opening.
 It was a funny time of year, not too many other people came [laughs].
 I also had a surrogate of myself there.
 I hired an actor and had him dress in black and lie on the floor in a way that was homologous to the way the forms lie on the bottom of the canvas.

 AB: What did you want the viewer to get out of the paintings?

 LS: This is going to sound really odd, but I think anxiety is probably the best response.
 If you get anxious with the paintings then you will get some insight into them.
-Marcia Tucker had an interesting reaction in my studio when she came to choose a piece for the 1969 Whitney Annual.
-I don’t remember the exact words she used, but something to the effect that the work seemed rational, but was in fact irrational, ha.
+Marcia Tucker had an interesting reaction in the studio when she came to choose a piece for the 1969 Whitney Annual.
+I don’t remember the exact words she used, but something to the effect that the work seemed rational, but was in fact irrational [laughs].

 AB: What artists were important to you?

 LS: Duchamp influenced me, of course.
 Also Warhol and Ad Reinhardt.
 Reinhardt’s paintings are very different from mine, but the sensibility is similar I think.
 He was also an anti-painting painter [laughs].
 I particularly relate to the paintings he made in the later years of his life.
 The square black paintings.
 One could say that these paintings are concerned with the subtle contrast of shades of black, but that would be totally missing the point.
 These works and the repetition of the making were a catalyst for a different kind of understanding and that cannot be adequately expressed in words.
 What is conveyed is a state of mind, or consciousness.